 “It’s going to be sad to leave him behind, you know he’s is a good mate and Jenny and I are both very fond of him” says Mark.
 “He’s a pretty amazing horse” says Jenny.
 “It will be heart-breaking to farewell Barack.”

-Kala Hunter's involvement
+Kala Hunter's involvement (page creator)

 PGG Wrightson - Masterton, helping Jenny Champion and her horse Barack Obama get to the World Equestrian Games in Tryon, USA.